39 people were killed while walking in Nashville in 2020, the most people ever killed in Nashville’s history.

 What has Nashville done to implement Vision Zero?

-While we are encouraged the Mayor’s Office is moving ahead with a Vision Zero Action Plan study, the lack of funds allocated toward road safety improvements in the Mayor’s recent budget proposals is concerning.
+While we are encouraged the Mayor’s Office is moving ahead with a Vision Zero Action Plan and planning process, the lack of urgency in implementing road safety improvements is concerning.
 Waiting another year to make improvements could inevitably mean more loss of life due to unsafe speeds and inhumane street design — tragic impacts to communities and families that can and should be prevented.

-Even with a tornado and a global pandemic, there has been a 33 percent increase in fatal crashes involving pedestrians this year, compared to this same period last year.
-There have been 125 total crashes involving pedestrians year to date and ten pedestrians killed.
+Even with a tornado and a global pandemic, there was an increase in fatal crashes involving pedestrians in 2020.
 With fewer cars on the road, drivers can increase their speeds, which makes for very dangerous conditions for everyone but especially pedestrians.

 Every person killed is a loss to our community.
-Mayor Cooper recently said,
+Mayor Cooper said it himself,

 We couldn’t agree more.
-But with an ambitious Vision Zero goal set yet a very limited budget proposed, it is hard to know what the Mayor, Metro Public Works and MNPD will be able to accomplish.
-But it is imperative we do everything we can to stop these preventable deaths and injuries on our streets.
+It is imperative we do everything we can to stop these preventable deaths and injuries on our streets.

 What can I do to help?